 Legal assistants and paralegals essentially both hold the same job roles and functions, just with different titles.
 On the other hand, legal secretaries are not the same as either of those two positions and belong to a different job category.
 Both legal assistants and paralegals help Wolsey SD lawyers with a wide range of job duties, such as legal research, maintaining client files, communicating with clients, and drafting legal documents.
 Their particular job duties are based upon the type of legal firm where they are employed.
 For example, a legal assistant for a criminal law firm may help with trial logistics or transporting documents to court.
 In private firms, a paralegal’s work is usually billed hourly as are the attorney’s.
 And the same as attorneys, they must perform with a high degree of professionalism and adhere to a strict code of professional ethics.
 As stated, their responsibilities can be varied in support of the practices where they are employed, but a few of their routine activities can include:

 - Investigating and fact checking cases

-- Composing correspondence and legal papers
+- Composing correspondence and legal documents

-- Submitting legal papers with opposing counsel or the court
+- Filing legal papers with the court or opposing counsel

 - Assisting attorneys prepare for trial and keep organized with their cases

-- Organizing and preserving legal documents, files and other records
+- Organizing and preserving legal files, documents and other records

-Paralegal Education and Certification
+Paralegal Training and Certification